-As you master the process of releasing, you will discover that even your deepest feelings are just on the surface.
+As you master the technique of releasing, you will discover that even your deepest feelings are just on the surface.
 At the core you are empty, silent, and at peace—not in the pain and darkness that most of us would assume.
 In fact, even our most extreme feelings have only as much substance as a soap bubble.
 And you know what happens when you poke your finger into a soap bubble: it pops.
 That’s exactly what happens when you dive into the core of a feeling.

 Please keep these three analogies in mind as we go through the releasing process together.
 Releasing will help you to free yourself from all of your unwanted patterns of behavior, thought, and feeling.
 All that is required from you is being as open as you can be to the process.
-Releasing will free you to access clearer thinking, yet it is not a thinking process.
+Releasing is a simple technique will free you to access clearer thinking, yet it is not a thinking process.
 Although it will help you to access heightened creativity, you don’t need to be particularly creative to be effective at doing it.

 You will get the most out of the process of releasing the more you allow yourself to see, hear, and feel it working, rather than by thinking about how and why it works.
 Lead, as best you can, with your heart, not your head.
 If you find yourself getting a little stuck in trying to figure it out, you can use the identical process to let go of “wanting to figure it out.”
 Guaranteed, as you work with this process, you will understand it more fully by having the direct experience of doing it.